Skip to content

 The following factors can explain higher property values in some areas of Montana.

-• Water Rights - Montana has a complex system of water rights that significantly impacts property values, especially for agricultural properties.
-The availability, reliability, and seniority of water rights associated with a property can influence the property's value.
+• Water Rights - Montana has a complex system of water rights that significantly impacts property values, especially those of agricultural properties.
+The availability, reliability, and seniority of water rights associated with a property can influence its value.

-• Proximity to Outdoor Activities - Montana is renowned for multiple recreational opportunities with national parks such as Yellowstone and Glacier.
+• Proximity to Outdoor Activities - Montana is renowned for its multiple recreational opportunities, including national parks such as Yellowstone and Glacier.
 Proximity to these recreational opportunities may increase property values.

-• Scenic Views - Montana has scenic landscapes such as valleys, mountains, and expansive open spaces.
-Properties with such features may command higher property values.
+• Scenic Views - Montana has scenic landscapes like valleys, mountains, and expansive open spaces.
+Properties with these features may command higher property values.

-• Historical Significance - Historical properties located in cultural areas may hold additional value raising the priority's value.
+• Historical Significance - Historical properties located in cultural areas may have additional value, raising the priority's value.

-• Property Condition and Age - The condition and age of a property could increase its value.
+• Property Condition and Age - A property's condition and age can increase its value.
 Buyers prefer properties in good condition with modern amenities.

 Property records are public, so they cannot be kept private.
 By law, they must be accessible to every citizen.
 If you have ever owned property, your name and other information will appear in property records.